-Chinese, Japanese, Korean, or Russian TerraSync software on an English (or other foreign) Windows Mobile powered device does not recognize Asian or Cyrillic characters entered using a keyboard.
+Chinese, Japanese, Korean, or Russian TerraSync software on an English (or other foreign) mobile device does not recognize Asian or Cyrillic characters entered using a keyboard.
 This is because the English device cannot convert the Unicode characters to multi-byte characters.
-However, Japanese TerraSync software running on a Japanese Windows Mobile powered device recognizes Japanese characters correctly.
+However, Japanese TerraSync software running on a Japanese mobile device recognizes Japanese characters correctly.